 And Don’t Tell Mama on Restaurant Row features a piano bar, restaurant and cabaret spaces.
 Check the website to see who’s performing.
 And don’t hesitate to call them to gauge whether a performance is age-appropriate for your family.

 The one place you never want to be, especially with kids, is Times Square on New Year’s Eve.
-Imagine the streets clogged with one million people, many who have been over-served.
+Imagine the streets clogged with one million people, many over-served.
 Watching the celebration on TV at home with friends and family is perfect for me.
-Unless of course I win the lottery.
+Unless of course, I win the lottery.
 In which case, I’ll rent out a Times Square rooftop bar for the night of December 31st!